quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2B005---Streaming-Systems/2ssb_part07_Watermark_Propa.md

 #### Overlapping Windows with Special Logic

-Background context: Beam provides special logic to ensure overlapping windows emit results in a timely manner by setting the output timestamp for each window \(N+1\) greater than the end of window \(N\).
+Background context: Beam provides special logic to ensure overlapping windows emit results in a timely manner by setting the output timestamp for each window $N+1 $ greater than the end of window$N$.

 :p How does Beam handle overlapping windows to avoid delays?
 ??x
-Beam uses special logic where the output timestamp for each window \(N+1\) is set to be greater than the end time of window \(N\).
+Beam uses special logic where the output timestamp for each window $N+1 $ is set to be greater than the end time of window$N$.
 This ensures that completed windows can be emitted promptly, avoiding unnecessary delays. x??

 ---